dibrinsofor/dibrinsofor/README.md

 - 🌱 I’m participating in the [GADS 2020][GADS]
 - 👯 I’m an active team player
 - 🥅 2020 Goals: Contribute more to Open Source projects
-- ⚡ Fun fact: I speak french with a Nigerian accent
+- ⚡ Fun fact: I speak french in a Nigerian accent

 ### Connect with me: